saranoor/ETL_Data_Analysis_of_Spotify/README.md

   - What are the top 5 tracks by artist follower count?
   - Which song is the longest?
   - What is the relationship between track and artist popularity?

+ # Tech/Framworks Used

+ - Python
+ - SQlite3
+ - SQL

+ # Setup
+ To run this project use jupyter notebook or you may run .py file direction from terminal